aduros/wasm4/site/docs/tutorials/snake/collision-detection.md

 ## Collision Detection with Itself

 For the player to have any sense of "danger", the game needs a possibility for the player to lose.
 Usually the snake can't touch itself or it dies.
 For this, just loop through the body and check if the piece and the head have the same coordinates.
 Just like with the fruit.
-But it might be a good idea to move this to it's own function:
+But it might be a good idea to move this to its own function:

 <MultiLanguage>